MarcosCobena/marcoscobena.github.io/items/Tips---tricks-to-rely-in-VirtualBox-e9e28c8cd180.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Tips & tricks to rely in VirtualBox

-   During the last years my VM needs were so much covered by Parallels and VMWare.
-Both are super reliable and, obviously, imply a cost.
-In…   --------

 ### Tips & tricks to rely in VirtualBox

 During the last years my VM needs were so much covered by Parallels and VMWare.
 Both are super reliable and, obviously, imply a cost.
 In that time too I’ve tried several times [VirtualBox](https://www.virtualbox.org), but always ended in the virtual HD corrupted so losing all inside.
 No good.